Voedoe-H/ADPipeline/README.md

 ## Model

 The model can be found in model/pytorch_model.py.
 Im using a simple CNN Autoencoder approach.
-For a loss i utilized a combination of classic MSE and SSIM loss.
+For a loss i utilized a combination of classic Mean Squared Error (MSE) and Structural Similarity Index Measure (SSIM) loss.

 ### Model Performance